 The School of Public Health values and supports both job-related and career-related professional development activities for our staff.
-These activities are wide-ranging and the possibilities abundant, organized into the following five categories:
+These activities are wide-ranging and the possibilities abundant:

 Campus Workshops, Trainings, Courses, and Coaching

 The campus offers a multitude of in-person and online resources to meet many interests and needs.
 Offerings range from technological tools to health & well-being, as well as a vast eLearning catalog and the UC Extension sponsored tuition program.

 Thousands of on-demand online videos, as well as free tuition for select University Extension courses.

 - University Extension Sponsored Tuition: Provides free tuition for eligible employees for one course per year from an approved course listing.